Birrellc/Navigating-Newcastle/static/testing/testing.md

 7. Example must be between 2-50 characters.
 8. Example must not start with Whitespace.
 9. Example Data is required.
-10. Words cannot be added if theyre already in the dictionary/database.
+10. Words cannot be added if they're already in the dictionary/database.

 - Validation Test